rjsf-team/react-jsonschema-form/docs/usage/validation.md

 > Notes:
 > - The `transformErrors()` function must implement the `ErrorTransformer` interface found in `@rjsf/utils`.
 > - The `transformErrors()` function must return the list of errors.
 Modifying the list in place without returning it will result in an error.
+> - The `transformErrors()` function is passed the `uiSchema` as the second argument.
+This allows the `transformErrors()` function to be able to derive additional information from it for transforming errors.

 Each element in the `errors` list passed to `transformErrors` is a `RJSFValidationError` interface (in `@rjsf/utils`) and has the following properties: